 4. A sluggard will not plow because of winter; he will beg at harvest-time, but have nothing.

 5. Counsel in the heart of a man is deep water, but a man of understanding will draw it out.

-6. Every one calls the greatness of man his goodness, but who can find a truly faithful man?
+6. Many a man proclaims his own goodness, but who can find a truly faithful man?